-Now we all know that hemp is not marijuana, but its news like this that has me hopeful that growing marijuana in Indiana will soon be a reality.
-Currently Indiana has strict laws on growing, with a misdemeanor charge and jail time for growing up to 30 grams.
+Currently, Indiana has strict laws on growing marijuana, with a misdemeanor charge and jail time for growing up to 30 grams.

 Growing marijuana in Indiana

-Indiana is not yet a marijuana state, so it is important to focus on not getting caught when growing marijuana in this state.
+Indiana is not yet a marijuana state.
 While the state of Indiana allows conditional release or alternative or diversion sentencing for people facing their first prosecutions it isn’t a guarantee – especially if you get caught a second time.

 Indiana is a state with lots of possibilities.
 Even though there are strict penalties for growing marijuana here, it seems possible that the state will be the site of a burgeoning hemp industry.

-It also seems likely that legislature in the state might change to reflect the current cultural push for legalization, but for the time being, it’s best to use the tools I teach in the Marijuana Grow Bible, grow only as much as you need, and wait it out until full legalization becomes a reality.
+It also seems likely that legislature in the state might change to reflect the current cultural push for legalization, but for the time being, it’s best to wait it out until full legalization becomes a reality.